 There are a total of 10 points available for each selected intervention within this deliverable.
 Bi-Quarterly Reports must receive a score of 100% to be accepted by DHCS.
 If the Bi-Quarterly Report deliverable receives an initial score below 100%, DHCS will contact the Medi-Cal MCP and provide an opportunity to revise and resubmit the deliverable within an appropriately established timeframe.

-Bi-Quarterly Reports (10 points)

-Narrative Evaluation Factors (Bi-Quarterly Reports) Score

-BQR1.
-Documentation supporting TI progress made in the
+Bi-Quarterly Reports (10 points) Narrative Evaluation Factors (Bi-Quarterly Reports) Pass/Fa il BQR1.
+Documentation supporting TI progress made in reporting period Total /10

-reporting period.

-Total: /10